turingschool/curriculum/source/projects/ruby_in_100_minutes.markdown

 #### Explanation of `.sort`

 The sort method will return a new array where the elements are sorted.
-If the elements are strings they'll come back in alphabetacal order.
+If the elements are strings they'll come back in alphabetical order.
 If they're numbers they'll come back in ascending value order.
 Try these:

 {% irb %}
 $ one = ["this", "is", "an", "array"]